 The next albums became associated for me with the places I was living when I heard them.
 I bought Death of a Ladies Man while living in Rotterdam.
 I bought it on cassette as a cassette player was all I had.
 It was puzzling to say the least, but the cheesy arrangements couldn’t disguise the desperation of songs like the title track and Paper Thin Motel.
 Cohen evidently wasn’t any happier.
 I wondered if he’d survive.

 When Recent Songs appeared I was living just outside London and it was a delight.
 The songs seemed more serene and the violin-and-oud arrangements were elegant and stately.
 I fell for Cohen all over again.
 A tour was announced and I got a ticket for the Hammersmith Odeon.
-I then heard that on his last tour he’d actually come and played a free afternoon’s show at the very unorthodox psychiatric hospital I was working in.
+I then heard that on his last tour he’d actually come and played a free afternoon’s show at the very unorthodox psychiatric hospital I was working in, the Henderson Hospital.
 I went to the Odeon bearing a letter from the staff inviting him to return, which I could do no more than pass to the bouncers.
 The show, later released as Field Commander Cohen, is the one I’ll remember as the best.
 Not only Cohen’s performance but every instrumental solo – oud, violin, guitar or saxophone – was immaculate and riveting.
 During one sax solo I had a vision of liquid burning gold pouring down the steps of a dark cellar.
 (At the gig, I was on nothing stronger than coffee and solitude.)

 During the five years before he returned to the marketplace with Various Positions, I discovered a journal called Zero produced from the Mount Baldy Zen Center, for which Cohen was an editor and contibutor, and discovered to my surprise that Cohen shared my fascination with the black and sepia world of Zen Buddhism.
 Although I vacillated for a while, and still do, he was fully committed and would later become even more so, but it gave me a new key with which to read his poetry and lyrics.